 Wiping the device in ZuluDesk Management System (ZMS)

-It's possible to wipe a device only using ZMS, this is done with the Wipe device option when viewing a device in ZMS.
+It's possible to wipe a device only using ZMS, this is done with the Wipe device option on the device details page in ZMS.
 Here you have the option to clear the Activation Lock when you're wiping the device: